The Mobile Operated Doppler Lidar System (MODLS)

 Undermounted hydraulic jacks are used to level the truck and maintain stability.
 A computer rack inside the back of the cab holds the control computers and monitors.
 Helium tank boxes are mounted to the bed of the truck to hold up to 4 large helium tanks when radiosonde soundings accompany the platform.
 Power is supplied to the instruments and computers via an undermounted Cummins 6kW diesel generator.
 The truck can accommodate up to three personnel during operations.

-MoDLS deployed for a PERiLS deployment.
+MoDLS deployed at Ft.
+Stewart for a prescribed burn.

 The MoDLS Instruments: